BeaCoden/News-Web-App/README.md

 - Top News: Retrieve and display the latest news via NewsAPI.
 - Search News: Search for news articles by keyword.
 - Load and Update News: Users can manually load and update news.
 - Responsive Design: Clean and responsive design that works well on all screen sizes.
-Radix UI is used for styling.

 ## Getting Started with Create React App